seanlangley/FrackMan/README.md

 Implementation of a DigDug clone from a computer programming class at UCLA, Winter 2016.
 Files I created were studentworld.h, studentworld.cpp, actor.h, actor.cpp.
 Compiled in Xcode with Quartz.

+Compilation from the terminal is not tested, and no Makefile is proided.